code-dot-org/browser/README.md

   - For Github (currently disabled due to a bug in the builder), you'll need to set an environment variable with a personal Github access token that has full "repo" permissions for this repository (you can set up personal access tokens at https://github.com/settings/tokens): `export GH_TOKEN="token_goes_here"`
   - To build an MSI installer, see below

-## MSI Installer (for networked Windows installs)

-- Make sure Docker is running on your computer (https://docs.docker.com/docker-for-mac/install/ for OS X, should show up in your toolbar as running when you’re ready)
-- Pull the `msi-installer` branch from this repo, merge desired changes in from master, and bump to the correct version number
-- run `yarn msi-docker-build`
-- The build will appear on the local machine in dist
-- Copy to the S3 bucket (requires AWS CLI and Code.org credentials): `aws s3 cp ./dist/<filename>.msi s3://downloads.code/org/maker/`

 ## Code signing

 - If you build on OS X, you can sign both Windows and OS X applications when building.
 Code signing will happen automatically if you set up credentials correctly; if they are not provided, unsigned builds will be created.